-Article 37 Assessment of interim examinations
+Article 38 Assessment of interim examinations

 - a.
 Interim examinations are assessed by numerical grades on a scale from 1 to 10.
 Grades lower than 6 are rounded off to whole grades, grades of 6 and above are rounded off to half grades.
 In order to pass an interim examination students must achieve a grade of 6 or higher after rounding off. - b.
 In the case of a partial interim examination, the examiner may award a pass/fail assessment instead of a numeric grade.
 A final pass/fail assessment for a course is allowed only with consent of the Examining Board.
 This is outlined per course in the Study Handbook.
 A pass/fail assessment is not permitted for theses. - c.
+Satisfactory results for courses taken at a foreign institution of higher education are included in the individual examination program as 'sufficient' after approval by the Examining Board.
+The foreign university determines the cut-off point for a satisfactory result ('sufficient') and records the results on the transcript of records in accordance with the grading system applicable there. - d.
 The Rules and Regulations provide further information on the assessment methods and standards for interim examinations.

-Article 38 Results and announcement of results of interim examination components and interim examinations
+Article 39 Results and announcement of results of partial interim examination and interim examinations

 - a.
 The examiner determines the result of a written test within ten working days2 with the exception of the resit period in July; the results of these written tests will be determined at the latest on 20 August.
 This exception only applies if the summer resit period takes place in July according to the EER WU. - b.
 The examiner determines the result of an oral test immediately after the examination is taken and provides students with the result in writing. - c.
 In the case of a non-cursory course (such as an internship or thesis) or educational units for which no test is given (such as an assignment), the examiner determines the result within 10 working days after the submission deadline determined by the examiner, on condition that students have submitted on time.
 If students fail to submit on time, the examiner shall determine the result within a reasonable term with a maximum of 15 working days (holidays excluded). - d.
 Within the time limits referred to in this Article, the examiner ensures that the result of an interim examination is announced by entering the result in the student information system.
-If an interim examination consists of different components, the examiner enters the weighted results of these components, unless a minimum grade has been set for one of the components and this minimum grade has not been achieved.
+If an interim examination consists of partial interim examinations, the examiner enters the weighted results of these components, unless a minimum grade has been set for one of the components and this minimum grade has not been achieved.
 Students can find this information in this system.